true-myth/true-myth/README.md

 ## What is this for?

+True Myth provides standard, type-safe wrappers and helper functions to help help you with two *extremely* common cases in programming:

+-   not having a value
+-   having a *result* where you need to deal with either success or failure

+You could implement all of these yourself – it's not hard! – but it's much easier to just have one extremely well-tested library you can use everywhere to solve this problem once and for all.

-### The History
+### The Problem

+#### `null` and `undefined`

-How do you represent the concept of not having anything, programmatically?
+How do you represent the concept of *not having anything*, programmatically?
 As a language, JavaScript uses `null` to represent this concept; if you have a variable `myNumber` to store numbers, you might assign the value `null` when you don't have any number at all.
 If you have a variable `myString`, you might set `myString = null;` when you don't have a string.